maxtuno/problem-solving-book/README.md

 ## A compendium and laboratory book of these 10 years of research ...

-### Include a precompiled SLIME SAT Solver and PEQNP Library!

 1. NP-Complete Problems
     1. Partition Problem
     2. Composite Number